trowski/fiber-rfc/rfc.md

 #### What platforms are supported?

-Fibers are supported on nearly all modern CPU architectures, including x86, x86_64, 32- and 64-bit ARM, 32- and 64-bit PPC, MIPS, Windows, and older Posix platforms with ucontext.
+Fibers are supported on nearly all modern CPU architectures, including x86, x86_64, 32- and 64-bit ARM, 32- and 64-bit PPC, MIPS, Windows (architecture independent, Windows provides a fiber API), and older Posix platforms with ucontext.
 Support for C stack switching using assembly code is provided by [Boost](https://github.com/boostorg/context/tree/develop/src/asm), which has an [OSI-approved](https://opensource.org/licenses/BSL-1.0) [license](https://www.boost.org/LICENSE_1_0.txt) that allows components to be distributed directly with PHP.

-`ext-fiber` is actively tested on [Travis](https://travis-ci.com/github/amphp/ext-fiber/builds) for x86_64 and 64-bit ARM, and on [AppVeyor](https://ci.appveyor.com/project/amphp/ext-fiber) for Windows.
+`ext-fiber` is actively tested on [Travis](https://travis-ci.com/github/amphp/ext-fiber/builds) for Linux running on x86_64 and 64-bit ARM, on [AppVeyor](https://ci.appveyor.com/project/amphp/ext-fiber) for Windows, and by the developers on macOS running on x86_64.

 #### How is a `FiberScheduler` implemented?